Cojac/Cojac/wiki-tmp/HomeFB.md

 - `C`hecking `O`verflows in `JA`va `C`ode

 ## 1.1 - Overview
-COJAC is in fact a two-fold tool:
+COJAC is in fact a three-fold tool:

 - a **_"numerical sniffer"_** that detects anomalies arising in arithmetic operations, on both integers (eg overflow) and floating point numbers (eg